 The Pelvic Floor Disorders Registry (PFDR), the American Urogynecologic Society’s (AUGS) national patient registry, is a multi-centered prospective cohort of patients undergoing treatment for pelvic organ prolapse (POP) to evaluate the effectiveness, quality of life and safety associated with both surgical therapy (transvaginal/transabdominal native tissue repair, transvaginal mesh repair and sacrocolpopexy) and non-surgical management (pessary).
-The PFDR is designed to collect both provider and patient reported outcomes through broad participation by physicians providing treatment for POP.
+The PFDR, managed by the PFDR Committee, is designed to collect both provider and patient reported outcomes through broad participation by physicians providing treatment for POP.

 The PFDR is a web-based platform designed to collect, store and analyze both provider and patient reported outcomes through broad participation from specialists and generalists performing surgery for prolapse.
 The Registry will also provide a framework for stakeholders in cooperation with AUGS to conduct research to improve knowledge in the field.